Student Support – Resources and Information

 An introductory training session in the use of referencing software such as Zotero and NIODA’s requisite referencing style will be run at the beginning of each academic year.
 Students will be advised of the date for this session.
 For Sydney-based students, this session will take place in a virtual classroom via the NIODA website.

 Web-based Resources for Academic Writing

-A number of organisations offer an abundance of student support resources that can be freely accessed online.
+A number of organisations offer student support resources that can be freely accessed online.
 These include:

 - Learning Lab (RMIT University)